MarcelGarus/glados/README.md

 I'll leave implementing the function correctly to you, the reader.

 But whatever solution you come up with, it'll be correct:
-Our tests aren't merely some arbitrary examples that we came up with anymore.
+Our tests aren't merely some arbitrary examples anymore.
 Rather, they correspond to the **actual mathematical definition of max**.

+## Strengths

+- ⚡ You have to write fewer tests.
+- 💪🏻 You increase confidence in your code.
+- 🤯 You develop a better understanding for the problem.

 ## How does it work?